Faeq-F/Zarlasht/diary.md

 ### 07/11/2024 - 08/11/2024

 Testing the Pub / Sub functions and interactions with websockets.
-Ensuring all relevant end-to-end communications can be made
+Ensuring all relevant end-to-end communications can be made (aims 1 & 2, goals 2, 4 & 5)

 ### 04/11/2024 - 06/11/2024

-Researched into and implemented FFI functions for the Pub / Sub design pattern
+Researched into and implemented FFI functions for the Pub / Sub design pattern (goals 3, 4 & 5; aims 2 & 5)

 </details>